henryhcliu/udmc_carla/README.md

 -scripts # core implementation of the UDMC
     - env.py # interact with CARLA, it includes spawn vehicles, initial visualization, and CARLA environment, etc.
     - others_agent.py # Be in charge of the behavior of other vehicles, like following the lane and changing lane
-    - vehicle_obs.py # the IDAC core with traffic rules (lane keeping, not running to solid lane markings, not running a red light, etc)
+    - vehicle_obs.py # the UDMC core with traffic rules (lane keeping, not running to solid lane markings, not running a red light, etc)
     - x_v2x_agent.py # implement the main function, such as acc, overtaking, and parking -spawnpoints # contains the spawn points for the surrounding vehicles when not using `random_spawn` mode -utils # some third-party or commonly-used function